en:projects

 Research projects

-In this page, I briefly describe my present and past research projects (with research term and collaborators).
+This page briefly describes my present and past research projects (with research terms and collaborators).

 • Research term: 2005–present

-Approximate Greatest Common Divisor (GCD) is an oldest topic in symbolic-numeric computation still active on research.
-Among meny approaches for calculating approximate GCDs, I'm developing iterative algorithm with reducing the original problem into a constrained minimization problem.
+Approximate Greatest Common Divisor (GCD) is the oldest topic in symbolic-numeric computation still active in research.
+Among many approaches for calculating approximate GCDs, I'm developing an iterative algorithm that reduces the original problem into a constrained minimization problem.

-We have successfully developed an algorithm which calculates approximate GCDs with perturbations as small as previously proposed algorithms taking optimization approach, and extremely efficient than ever before (up to 30 times faster).
+We have successfully developed an algorithm that calculates approximate GCDs with perturbations as small as previously proposed algorithms, taking an optimization approach, and is extremely efficient than ever before (up to 30 times faster).

 • Research term: 2002–2008

-For extracting “multiple zeros” of given univariate polynomial, we calculate the GCD of the given polynomial and its derivative, then calculate the GCD of just obtained GCD and its derivative, and so on, which leads to a calculation called “squarefree decomposition”.
-We have named the polynomial remainder sequencd (PRS) involved in the calculation “recursive PRS” and established the theory of subresultants for recursive PRS.
+For extracting “multiple zeros” of a given univariate polynomial, we calculate the GCD of the given polynomial and its derivative, then calculate the GCD of the just-acquired GCD and its derivative, and so on, which leads to a calculation called “squarefree decomposition.”
+We have named the polynomial remainder sequence (PRS) involved in the “recursive PRS” calculation and established the theory of subresultants for recursive PRS.

 • Research term: 2004–2007